Carulli History, Family Crest & Coats of Arms

 The surname Carulli was first found in Sicily (Italian: Sicilia), the largest island in the Mediterranean Sea, Naples and the southern portion of the peninsula.
 Research shows that records of the Carulli family date back to the year 1189 when a member of the Caro family was the Archbishop of Monreale, a town just outside Palermo.

-Important Dates for the Carulli family
+Early History of the Carulli family

 This web page shows only a small excerpt of our Carulli research.
 More information is included under the topic Early Carulli History in all our PDF Extended History products and printed products wherever possible.

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Carulli include Caro, Cari, Cara, De Caro, Di Caro, Di Cara, La Cara, Li Cari, Carello, Carelli, Carella, Carillo, Caretti, Caroli, Caretta, Carino, Carini, Caruccio, Carucci, Carocci, Carracci, Caricchio, Caricchia, Carollo, Carullo, Carulli, Carotti, Carone, Caroni, Carofiglio, Carofratello, Carolillo, Carotenuto and many more.

 Early Notables of the Carulli family (pre 1700)

 Prominent among bearers of this surname in early times was Marchetto Cara (c.
 1470-1525), an Italian composer, lutenist and singer of the Renaissance.